Feb 28, 2022

 When you divide tasks by skillset and delegate each skillset to each person or virtual assistant, you run a greater chance of maximizing that person’s talents and job satisfaction.
 That’s because you are giving them the opportunity to do what they truly love and are good at.

 An efficient onboarding process can help you access the full potential of working with a virtual assistant to grow your company.
-Knowing the hiring process and the difference between how to hire a virtual assistant is also essential if you are new to the virtual assistant business model.
+Knowing the hiring process and the difference between how to hire a virtual assistant directly and with an agency is also essential if you are new to the virtual assistant business model.

 You can trust that a properly onboarded virtual assistant will be able to accomplish the tasks discussed and delegated from your onboarding and training process.
 Moreover, following this virtual assistant client onboarding checklist can help you leverage the power of delegation for growing your business effectively.